christcr2012/StreamFlow/.augment/rules/ruleSet.md

 ---
 type: "always_apply"
+description: "Example description"
 ---

+SUPER CRITICAL- When debuging, or othewise troubleshooting or making corrections, NEVER assume you know why something is happening the way it is, even error codes, ALWAYS review the code base and make sure you KNOW what is happening and how.

+CRITICAL-ALWAYS remember to push to github after completing a task, even when you test on local host, push changes to github.

-CRITICAL- always leave proper commenting and clear TODO comments CRITICAL – System Separation: Enforce strict boundaries so that the Client, Provider, Developer, and Accountant systems are completely separate.
+CRITICAL- always leave proper commenting and clear TODO comments

+CRITICAL – System Separation: Enforce strict boundaries so that the Client, Provider, Developer, and Accountant systems are completely separate.
 The Client portal uses only OWNER/MANAGER/STAFF/EMPLOYEE roles.
 No PROVIDER or DEVELOPER role may appear in client code.
 Each portal must have its own UI layout and authentication.

 CRITICAL – No Role Mixing: Never mix roles or business logic across systems.
 For example, client-side code should only reference OWNER, MANAGER, STAFF, EMPLOYEE (and if applicable an ACCOUNTANT role for client finances), and must not reference any provider or developer logic.
 Provider/developer/accountant code must not include client RBAC.